Some Turks Question Turkey’s Longstanding Position on Armenian Genocide

 Ismail Akbulut, head of Colorado-based Mosaic Foundation, a civil society organization promoting multicultural and inter-faith dialogue, is one of the intellectuals who went through a dramatic transformation in his view of the issue.

 In his formative years, he had no problem with where Ankara stood and never questioned Turkey’s historical account.
-Erdogan, in early stages of his ascension to power, represented the long-suppressed pious middle class and worked hard to remove the last vestiges of exclusive politics of secular, Kemalist elites.
+Erdogan, in the early stages of his ascension to power, represented the long-suppressed pious middle class and worked hard to remove the last vestiges of exclusive politics of secular, Kemalist elites.

 But that perception of Erdogan and AKP, which claimed to represent moderate Islam, recently came crashing down.

 “Erdogan, a man who claims to be a righteous Muslim, ordered the arrest of thousands of journalists, academics, public servants, teachers, business people, women, and children,” he said in dismay.
-Human rights violations, torture, abductions and displacements, now are a part and parcel of everyday life, he added, elaborating on a long list of abuses, including arrests of nearly 700 babies, that took place under Erdogan’s government.
+Human rights violations, torture, abductions, and displacements, now are a part and parcel of everyday life, he added, elaborating on a long list of abuses, including arrests of nearly 700 babies, that took place under Erdogan’s government.

 “Erdogan’s brutality raised my awareness of Turkey’s flaws, and my ability to be critical of Turkish history,” Akbulut told Globe Post Turkey via an emailed statement.